norwd/quotes/README.md

 ## API Documentation

-The original implementation was writen in JavaScript and hosted in Azure.
+The original implementation was written in JavaScript and hosted in Azure.
-As of 2025/10/16, the site is unreachable, and the project seems otherwise abandonded.
+As of 2025/10/16, the site is unreachable, and the project seems otherwise abandoned.
 My goal here is to instead host the *same exact*[^1] quotes statically using GitHub Pages.
-Due to how GitHub Pages work, the JavaScript cannot be executed server side, and as such I've removed it, instead the quotes will be accessable statically, with some automation to allow psuedo-querying.
+Due to how GitHub Pages work, the JavaScript cannot be executed server side, and as such I've removed it, instead the quotes will be accessible statically, with some automation to allow pseudo-querying.

 [^1]: That is to say, the source dataset of quotes is the same,
       although I have [removed some quotes][fd851fb] that are in violation of the [Code of Conduct] and good taste.